crankbird/crank-platform/docs/proposals/enterprise-security.md

 - **HSM-backed CA** and root-of-trust rotation.
 - Automatic renewal via controller agent.
 - Integration with `mesh security receipts` for cross-service validation.

+#### Local Certificate Server Strategy (Development vs Production)

+A core pillar of the Security Factory is the **local certificate authority (local CA)** that issues short-lived certificates for all controller/worker mesh communications.
+This CA is the primary root of trust for the Crank mesh and remains independent of any external edge provider.

+**Development Environment**
+- Run the *local certificate server* inside the dev mesh.
+- Store the root CA certificate locally (Apple Keychain or secure filesystem store, depending on environment).
+- Automatically generate and rotate leaf certificates on controller/worker startup.
+- Disable `--insecure-skip-verify` once the CA is trusted to ensure end-to-end MTLS even in development.
+- Use fixtures and test harnesses to simulate expiry, rotation, and revocation as part of CI/CD.

+**Production Environment**
+- Retain the local CA as the **authoritative trust anchor** for all internal mesh traffic.
+- Use Cloudflare (e.g. Origin CA / Tunnels) *only* for:
+  - Edge termination and public ingress.
+  - Customer-facing APIs and dashboards.
+- Keep internal service-to-service trust **independent of Cloudflare** to avoid vendor lock-in.
+- Manage all internal certificates (issuance, rotation, revocation) through the Crank CA and controller agents.
+- Optionally leverage Cloudflare capabilities (MTLS at edge, DDoS protection) without delegating internal identity to them.

+**Lock-In Avoidance Principles**
+- Mesh identity is **Crank-defined**, not provider-defined.
+- Switching from Cloudflare to another edge provider requires no changes to internal mesh certificate logic.
+- All certificate flows live inside `security/` and are fully testable with local fixtures.
+- External providers can be treated as replaceable *adapters* at the edge, not as sources of truth.

 ### 5. Distroless & Immutable Runtime Images